jpavelw/track-a-pspot/README.md

 ## Installation

-You will need to install [npm](https://www.npmjs.com) and [nodejs](https://nodejs.org/en/) for both projects.
+You will need to install [nodejs](https://nodejs.org/en/) for both projects.
 For the taps_server, install all the dependencies first using `npm install`.
 Make sure you are inside the taps-server directory

 For the web app, reference to the [ionic framework](http://ionicframework.com) to install all the dependencies

 ## License